• ragamuffin •

 Meaning: A dirty and shabbily dressed or just mussy child.

 Notes: This is a word seldom used today since we rarely see children in raggedy clothes these days.
 However, all children who play outdoors look like ragamuffins at some point in their lives, so it is nice that we have this Good Word to use in refer to the way they look good-naturedly.
-The muffin in its composition allows it to be used in reference to anyone we might be tempted to call 'cupcake'.
+The muffin in its composition allows it to be used in reference to anyone we might be tempted to call 'cupcake' in a clean state.

 In Play: As mentioned above, this word is used less today in referring to raggedy children than to kids whose clothes are grimy and rumpled: "Who let the kids play outside after the rain?
 They look like a gang of ragamuffins!"
 In Jamaica, where ragga is a dance hall variation of reggae music, people into ragga are often called raggamuffins (watch out for the double G).